arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

   |      Latching Output 7     |           LATCHING_OUT_7          |
   |      Latching Output 8     |           LATCHING_OUT_8          |

 These outputs can handle up to 3.3 A, so they can manage loads directly without problem.
-Motorized valves or solenoid latching valves are perfect examples of devices to control with these outputs.
+Motorized or solenoid latching valves are perfect examples of devices to control with these outputs.

-With the following command you can control the output state:
+With the following command, you can control the output state:

 ```arduino
 Latching.channelDirection(LATCHING_OUT_1, POSITIVE); //this define the output and channel (P or N) that will be controlled